maudoin/jucevlc/README.txt

 **Changelog**
 ==================

+0.92 (2023/12/12):
+- libVLC 3.0.20
+- JUCE 7.0.9
+- 64bits is now default
+- Did not fix any existing bugs yet, online services are broken (subtitles, posters) and other functionnalities like subtitle color also broke in the update...

 0.91 (2015/03/24):
 - libVLC 2.2.0
 - Opensubtitles subtitles can now be downloaded and used on the fly through subtitleseeker results, like Subscene ones